eodas/PiIoTTron/README.md

 &light=91.0&keypress=0.0&alarm=Temperature&distance=1.6&totalDistance=3.79&motion=false
 * You can add additional fields to the data model and transmit via any device for EOSpy AI-IoT Drools-jBPM processing.

-[] The EOSPY AI-IoT Arduino Tron Server software interface allows you to send commands with the EOSPY AI-IoT software to control external Arduino connected devices.
+[] The EOSPY AI-IoT Pi IoT Tron Server software interface allows you to send commands with the EOSPY AI-IoT software to control external RPi connected devices.
-The AI-IoT Arduino Tron Server software uses a WiFi Wireless Transceiver interface to control and interact with module sensors and remote controls devices.
-You can control any device form the EOSpy AI-IoT Arduino Tron Server software or stream any interface over the WiFi internet.
-With the EOSpy AI-IoT Arduino Tron Server software you can automatically turn on lights, appliances, cameras, and open doors from the Drools-jBPM Expert System processing model.
+The AI-IoT Pi IoT Tron Server software uses a WiFi Wireless Transceiver interface to control and interact with module sensors and remote controls devices.
+You can control any device form the EOSpy AI-IoT Pi IoT Tron Server software or stream any interface over the WiFi internet.
+With the EOSpy AI-IoT Pi IoT Tron Server software you can automatically turn on lights, appliances, cameras, and open doors from the Drools-jBPM Expert System processing model.

 [] The EOSpy AI-IoT Drools-jBPM Expert System provides sophisticated jBPM and drools processing. i.e. On a monitoring application: take an action if the temperature